avowkind/alleycat/README.md

    ```

 3. Install the package in development mode:

    ```bash
    uv pip install -e .
    ```

 4. Install development dependencies:

    ```bash
    uv pip install -e ".[dev]"
    ```

 ## Usage

-The CLI tool can be run using `uv run` to ensure the correct Python environment:
+The CLI tool can be run using `uv run` to ensure the correct Python environment but when running in the deployed folder you can also just use `alleycat` as it is in the pyproject.toml commands:

 ```bash
 # Show help